Six Poems by Ágnes Gergely

 always perished in the end.

 Notes: the fortress of Sziget: fortifications built in 1420; Drégely or Eger: Drégely is the site of fortifications built in the 13th century; Eger is home to a castle that experienced both Mongol and Ottoman invasions; yataghan: Ottoman sword; Mohács: the site of the definitive Hungarian defeat by Ottoman troops in 1526; “To the Hungarian, do no harm!” (in Hungarian: “Ne bantsd a Magyart!”): In 1661, Count Miklós Zrinyi wrote a tract entitled Medicament against Turkish Opium, castigating his fellow Hungarians for not sufficiently resisting Ottoman rule.
 It was reissued in 1790 under the title To the Hungarian, do no harm!
-The phrase become a rallying cry for Hungarian nationalism and independence; later on it was adopted (and is still in wide use) by Hungarian Fascist movements.
+The phrase become a rallying cry for Hungarian nationalism and independence.

 The crooked street darkens